henry-stroud/wdi-group-project/README.md

 ### Overview

-Player Connect is an application that performs as a social network for gamers.
-The app allows for user register and login, once a user is logged in they choose their favourite 6 games, served from the IGDB database, as well as uploading a profile picture (via FileStack's API).
-Once user's have created their profile they are able to review and comment any game in the world, as well as chat live via the chatbox.
-The site also displays up to date gaming news via IGN's API as well as video recommendations.
+Player Connect is a social network for gamers.
+The app allows for users to register and login.
+Once a user is logged in they choose their favourite 6 games, served from the IGDB database, as well as a profile picture (uploaded via FileStack's API).
+Once users have created their profiles they are able to review and comment on any game in the world, as well as chat live via the chatbox.
+The site also displays up to date gaming news from IGN via News API as well as video recommendations.

 ### Brief
 - **Build a full-stack application** build both backend and front-end
-- **Use an Express API** to serve data from a Mongo database
+- **Use an Express API** serve data from a Mongo database
 - **Consume your API with a separate front-end** built with React
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - Consume at least **one public API** to enhance the app